hashicorp/terraform-provider-kubernetes/website/docs/r/deployment.html.markdown

 * `replicas` - (Optional) The number of desired replicas.
 Defaults to 1.
 For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#scaling-a-deployment)
 * `revision_history_limit` - (Optional) The number of old ReplicaSets to retain to allow rollback.
 This is a pointer to distinguish between explicit zero and not specified.
 Defaults to 10.
 * `strategy` - (Optional) The deployment strategy to use to replace existing pods with new ones.
-* `selector` - (Required) A label query over pods that should match the Replicas count.
+* `selector` - (Optional) A label query over pods that should match the Replicas count.
 Label keys and values that must match in order to be controlled by this deployment. **Must match labels (`metadata.0.labels`)**.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/labels#label-selectors)
 * `template` - (Required) Describes the pod that will be created if insufficient replicas are detected.
 This takes precedence over a TemplateRef.
 For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#pod-template)

 ### `strategy`